MikeCroall/rusty-fractals/README.md

 ### Example images

+Default zoom, high max iterations
-![Default zoom, high max iterations](img/zoomed-out-high-iter.png)
+![Default zoom, high max iterations](img/zoomed-out-high-iter.png) Zoomed in on a bulb with 'lightning'
-![Zoomed in on a bulb with 'lightning'](img/zoomed-in-lightning-bulb.png)
+![Zoomed in on a bulb with 'lightning'](img/zoomed-in-lightning-bulb.png) Zoomed in on the seahorse valley
 ![Zoomed in on the seahorse valley](img/zoomed-in-seahorse-valley.png)